Spynacz/deej/README.md

   - Bind the master channel
   - Bind "system sounds" (on Windows)
   - Bind specific audio devices by name (on Windows)
-  - Bind currently active app (on Windows)
+  - Bind currently active app
   - Bind all other unassigned apps
 - Control your microphone's input level
 - Lightweight desktop client, consuming around 10MB of memory